1. Do I need an attorney to file bankruptcy?

 6. How do I appeal a rating decision?

 The veteran has one year for the date of the decision to file a Notice of Disagreement with the Regional Office.
-This can be completed by the veteran in the form of a letter to the Regional Office simply stating that they disagree with the decision and a desire to appeal.
+The Notice of Disagreement must be filed on VA Form 21-0958.
+It is best to explain why the decision is wrong in as much detail as possible for VA.
 At this point it is in the best interest of the veteran to seek the assistance of an attorney.

 7. How does a VA attorney or an agent get paid?